Language

 Different Light Intensity Sensors

-This guide explains which light intensity sensors are used for measurements with Photone
+This guide explains the two different light intensity sensors used by Photone (Camera & ALS)

 Different Light Intensity Sensors

-There are two methods to measure light with a smartphone.
+There are two methods to measure light on a smartphone.
 The first and most common method is using the built-in ambient light sensor (ALS).
-These sensors are known to be very inaccurate (more about this below).
-Thus, we developed another measurement method using the device's front camera.
-This method is way more accurate but sadly isn't supported on every device (yet!).
+Since these sensors are known to be inaccurate (more about this below), Photone supports a superior measurement method using the front camera.
+This method allows for more accurate and sensitive measurements.
+However, it's only supported on some devices.

 ℹ️

-If you don't care which light sensor is used, stop reading now and simply follow the instructions in the app and you will get the most accurate measurement possible for your device 😊
+TL;DR: If possible, use the camera as light intensity sensor or simply follow the instructions in the app, and you will get the most accurate measurement possible for your device 👍

 Confused?
 Check the common questions at the end of this article or read along to learn more about the two different types of sensors.
 Be aware!
 This will get a bit technical 🤓